dsklein/StopLooper/README.md

 Check out the [cmstas/Software](https://github.com/cmstas/Software) repository someplace.
 Copy the files `dataMCplotMaker.cc`, `dataMCplotMaker.h`, and `PlotMakingTools.h` from there into this directory.

+Also, make symlinks to [CORE](https://github.com/cmstas/CORE)/Tools/btagsf and [StopAnalysis](https://github.com/cmstas/StopAnalysis)/StopBabyMaker/lepsf in this directory (without giving the symlink different names).

 To compile all the code, simply type `make`.
 The plotmaking scripts mentioned above aren't necessarily designed to compile in g++, so you may find you have to edit them by hand to make them compliant.

 ###Running